mgu0625/ORCA6-Studies/docs/ORCA6_Setup.md

 1. Login to OSC:
 `ssh username@pitzer.osc.edu`

-2. Transfering files to/from OSC (separate tab, from personal computer):
+2. Transferring files to/from OSC (separate tab, from personal computer):
-***From Personal Experience, ALWAYS Reccommend to Transfer Files to/from Personal Computer Instead of from Cluster***
+***From Personal Experience, ALWAYS Recommend to Transfer Files to/from Personal Computer Instead of from Cluster***

-If Logged into Cluster CTRL+T to open new tab.
+If logged into Cluster CTRL+T to open new tab.
 From the new tab:
 	If copying from personal computer to cluster (`scp -r ...` for transfering entire file)
 		- `scp /make/sure/to/link/entire/pathname.inp username@pitzer.osc.edu:/link/to/entire/path.inp`
 		- paste directly to a new file (`nano filename.inp` or `vi filename.inp`)